The needs of the individual may vary greatly and so the dosage of the micro-

 The most important things for ADHD patients to exclude from their diets are sugar and gluten.
 Sugar is a massive problem because it can cause blood sugar spikes, which in ADHD patients result in a loss of focus when blood sugar levels spike down.
 In addition to excluding sugar and gluten, it is also helpful to avoid dairy products, artificial food colourings, food additives such as monosodium glutamate and hydrolyzed vegetable protein, nitrates, caffeine, soy, aspartame and other artificial sweeteners.
 Beware of environmental poisons and buy organic produce whenever you can.

 When we look at Autism the treatments are very similar.
-A diet which uses organic foods is a must and a low sugar and low white carbohydrate diet is a must.
+A diet which uses organic foods is a must and a low sugar and low white carbohydrate diet is also a must.
 To clear any toxic metals, such as mercury, from the system use Lipoic Acid.

 Children with ADHD or Autism may need extra B vitamins, especially vitamin B6, to help with the formation of serotonin (an important neurotransmitter).
 Lower concentrations of vitamins B2, B6 and folate are associated with an ADHD diagnosis, with B2 and B6 also linked to symptom severity.